Figuring our your wedding vendor tips will be one of the last to-do’s on your wedding planning checklist, but a tricky task to figure out nonetheless.

 Here is my take on that:

 If you were to go out to eat, you would not tip the owner of the restaurant, right?
-BUT, if the owner was also the person taking your order, making sure you’re taken care of, bringing your food and topping of your drinks, then YES, you would absolutely give them a tip, right?
+BUT, if the owner was also the person taking your order, making sure you’re taken care of, bringing your food, and topping off your drinks, then YES, you would absolutely give them a tip, right?

 It’s my opinion that it works the same for your wedding pros.

 For example, if you are using a DJ who is subcontracted to work for a company, you would tip the DJ, not the owner.
-But if the owner was also the DJ working with you throughout the process AND their playing some killer tunes on your wedding day and keeping all of your guests on the dance floor all night long, then it’s a great idea to pass along a tip to them.
+But if the owner was also the DJ working with you throughout the process AND they’re playing some killer tunes on your wedding day and keeping all of your guests on the dance floor all night long — then it’s a great idea to pass along a tip to them.

 It’s most ideal to pass along your wedding vendor tips once the person has completed providing their service.
 That said, it’s often much easier to distribute any tips towards the beginning of the day — otherwise, it can be forgotten in the excitement of the night.

-I recommend using small envelopes with the person’s name and/or role written on it with pre-determined cash placed inside.
-(Cash is always recommended over check)
+I recommend using small envelopes with the person’s name and/or role written on it with predetermined cash placed inside.
+(Cash is always, always, always recommended over check)